Die Weiße Rose (film): Plot

 Munich 1942: The student group White Rose, among them the Scholl siblings, have started to produce and distribute leaflets calling for resistance against Hitler and his regime.
 Risking their lives, they take leaflets to other cities and write slogans such as "Down with Hitler" on the walls of houses at night.
 As the Gestapo's noose tightens around the students, they make contact with other resistance groups and even with high military officials.
 In early 1943, the Gestapo strikes.
-Hans and Sophie Scholl are arrested in the courtyard of Munich University.
+Hans and Sophie Scholl are arrested in the courtyard of the Ludwig-Maximilians-Universität München.
 The People's Court under its chairman Freisler sentences them to death.
 The sentence is carried out on February 22, 1943.

 In the credits, the director points out that the death sentences of the People's Court were still legally valid at the time the film was completed.
 It was not until 1998 that the sentences of the People's Court were repealed by the Law on the Repeal of National Socialist Unjust Sentences in the Administration of Criminal Justice.